Many veterans are still waiting for their $1,400 payments as the IRS distributes an additional $10 billion in stimulus relief

 Because the IRS has the authority to use 2019 tax returns if a 2020 return hasn’t been processed, many people might not have qualified for the full $1,400 under the American Rescue Plan.

-Aware of the backlog at the IRS, Congress gave the IRS the ability during this stimulus relief round to circle back and essentially top off people who were shortchanged because their tax situation changed in 2020.
+Aware of the backlog at the IRS, Congress gave the agency the ability during this stimulus relief round to circle back and essentially top off people who were shortchanged because their tax situation changed in 2020.

 For the third round of payments, eligible individuals with an adjusted gross income of $75,000 or less are entitled to the full $1,400.
 The ceiling is $112,500 for individuals filing as head of household and $150,000 for couples filing jointly.

-However, taxpayers will not receive a stimulus payment if their adjusted gross income exceeds the following: $80,000 if filing as single or married people filing separately; $120,000 if filing as head of household; and $160,000 if married and filing a joint return, or if filing as a qualifying widow or widower.
+However, taxpayers will not receive a stimulus payment if their adjusted gross income exceeds $80,000 if filing as single people or married people filing separately; $120,000 if filing as the head of a household; and $160,000 if married and filing a joint return, or if filing as a qualifying widow or widower.

 The IRS continues to review and process 2020 returns.
 People’s income may have dropped significantly last year, making them eligible for the full $1,400.
 Or, a processed 2020 return may show the birth of a child last year or the addition of a new dependent.